Ficus Shivereana ‘Moonshine’ care. The Ficus moonshine variegata shivereana can be placed anywhere but is usually best if kept near a window.

-However, if planted outdoors, the plant can reach up to 20 meters with long roots that need to be potted to avoid invasion by other plants.
+However, if planted outdoors, the plant can reach up to 66 feet (20 meters).

 The leaf size depends on the amount of lighting provided to the plant.
 If there is a sunlight deficiency, the leaves are smaller than the plant grown in full sunlight.

-It is ideal to rotate the plant every few weeks to ensure that the whole plant is receiving an equal amount of the sun.
+It is ideal to rotate the plant every few weeks to ensure that the whole plant receives an equal amount of sun.
 This helps build an even shape of the plant.

 View this post on Instagram

-People make a common mistake of overwatering, especially in cold climates where frequent water is not required.
+People make the common mistake of overwatering, especially in cold climates where frequent water is not required.

 Although the plant needs water, you should let the soil dry before watering it.